BinBashBanana/webretro/readme.md

 ### what is this?

-an effort to make webretro fully dynamic, and functional offline.. in my spare time. basically, it's some unofficial work on webretro-v6.6, because i am impatient. also, this is an excuse for me to dip my toes into & get better at javascript in general: i hardly ever touch this lang, so this is good practice.
+an effort to make webretro fully asset dynamic, and functional offline after getting those.. made in my spare time. basically, it's some unofficial work on webretro-v6.6, because i am impatient. also, this is an excuse for me to dip my toes into & get better at javascript in general: i hardly ever touch this lang, so this is good practice.

 ### what has been done?